Jangojungle/Pulsed-Neural-Nets/README.md

 # Pulsed-Neural-Nets
-A basic single neuron simulation of a pulsed neural network.
+A basic simulation of a pulsed neural network.

 Working with Dr. Niel Cotter